gi1mic/ADF5355_frequency_generator/README.md

 a minus offset is subtracted from your crystal while a positive offset is added.

-The offset is stored in internal eeprom.
+The offset is stored in internal EEPROM.

 Calibration can be accomplished  against a known receiver (higher the known RX frequency the better)